VAST-MeMeS: Characterising non-thermal radio emission from magnetic massive stars using the Australian SKA Pathfinder: VAST-MeMeS

 For a long time, magnetic massive stars have been considered to be objects that do not exhibit flares, i.e. enhancements in flux densities that are not predictable (unlike the radio pulses described in the preceding section, which are periodic).
-However, with the introduction of the scenario of centrifugal breakout as the primary mechanism for plasma transport for radio-bright magnetic massive stars \citep{shultz2022,owocki2022}, the possibility of flares from magnetic massive stars can no longer be ruled out. \citet{das2021} reported observation of highly circularly polarised radio flares from the \textit{direction} of the magnetic hot star CU\,Vir for the first time.
-This was followed by reports of another three such flares from three other magnetic hot stars by \citet{polisensky2023}.
+However, with the introduction of the scenario of centrifugal breakout as the primary mechanism for plasma transport for radio-bright magnetic massive stars \citep{shultz2022,owocki2022}, the possibility of flares from magnetic massive stars cannot be summarily ruled out. \citet{das2021} reported observation of highly circularly polarised radio flares from the \textit{direction} of the magnetic hot star CU\,Vir for the first time.
+This was followed by reports of radio flares from another three magnetic hot stars by \citet{polisensky2023}.
+The unique observation strategy of the VAST survey (multi-epoch observations) will also allow us to look for flares from magnetic massive stars at radio bands.
+Note that the MRP candidates that will be obtained following the procedure outlined in the preceding subsection will also be candidates for flaring magnetic massive stars.
+The nature of the flux density enhancements, i.e. whether or not they are periodic with the stellar rotation period, can be confirmed by follow-up observations.